Free Rental Application Form

 Consent to a credit check

 The landlord can also request that a tenant provides personal references.
-These can be useful to establish their character and behavior, which is especially helpful if they will be living in a multi-residency unit or in a room in a home of multiple occupancies.
+These can be useful to establish their character and behavior, which is especially helpful if they will be living in a multi-residency unit or in a room in a home of multiple occupancy.

 The reference can be sourced from any of the following parties: